adopt-liveview/adopt-liveview/priv/pages/2026/04-28-v2-simple-forms-with-ecto-en_US.md

 Ecto is a library in Elixir that manages database access.
 Over time the community noticed that Ecto's validation pattern was quite powerful and abstractions to validate data without even considering the database were emerging.
 Today we will use one of them.

-It's worth mentioning that in new Phoenix projects Ecto comes by default so understanding Ecto will not only help us today to refactor our form into a more manageable code but it will also teach you the fundamentals of Ecto so that you can use this library in future projects.
+It's worth mentioning that in new Phoenix projects Ecto comes by default, so understanding Ecto will not only help us today to refactor our form into more manageable code but it will also teach you the fundamentals of Ecto so that you can use this library in future projects.

 ## Refactoring our previous form to Ecto